douglatornell/randopony/docs/2011Plans.rst

-* Making online payment mandatory at time of pre-registration would be a disincentive to pre-registration for many riders who decide to rider some events based on weather.
-We don't want to loose the benefits of pre-registration, so payment would have to be optional, so brevet organizers will still have to handle money at the start.
+* Making online payment mandatory at time of pre-registration would be a disincentive to pre-registration for many riders who decide to ride some events based on weather.
+We don't want to lose the benefits of pre-registration, so payment would have to be optional, so brevet organizers will still have to handle money at the start.
 Most brevets do not have so many riders that the difference